Skip to main content

 • A Gloo AI Studio account

-• Your Client ID and Client Secret from the API Credentials page
+• Your API key from the API Credentials page

 • Access to an AI coding assistant (Bolt.new, Lovable, Replit Agent, Claude Code, Codex, etc.)